Learn - Troubleshooting

 The reason: an owner without Premium would lose ownership privileges as soon as their non-existent subscription ended.
 There is no “promotion request” that waits for them to upgrade; either they are Premium when you promote, or you ask them to upgrade first.

-Full mechanic on Sharing a Budget.
+Full details are on Sharing a Budget.

 A viewer of my public budget cannot tap Mark Event as Paid